Project-A-Kubernetes/Project__A__frontend/README.md

-*Project A - Kubernetes Frontend*
+# Project A -  Frontend

 ## Project Overview

-This project is a frontend service providing <brief purpose/functionality>.
+This project is a frontend service providing <brief purpose/functionality> This system tracks jobs, add jobs, delete jobs, change job status and display a user friendly dashboard.
 The service is fully containerized with Docker, automated through a CI/CD pipeline, and is designed for deployment on Kubernetes, ensuring scalability, resilience, and maintainability.

 ## Architecture